GaryHopeMS/MSBuildLab330/Lab Script.md

 ```
 6. You should see a **Build succeeded** message and **0 Error(s)** when it completes.

-You can expect to get a couple of warnings (yellow), these can be safely ignored for the demo code in this lab as we still need to complete some of it.
+You can expect to get a couple of warnings (yellow), these can be safely ignored for the demo code in this lab as you still need to complete some of it.

 7. Run the application using the **dotnet run** command.
 ```bash
 dotnet run
 ```
-The out put should look something similar to:
+The output should look something similar to:
 !IMAGE[LAB330ScreenShot0.1.png](instructions261180/LAB330ScreenShot0.1.png)
-8. You can ctrl+ click on the URL that is part of  **Now listening on http://localhost:8100** message you should see in the terminal window to open a browser and connect to our web application which is now running locally.
-Alternativly manualy open the browser and navigate to http://localhost:8100
+8. You can **ctrl+click** on the URL that is part of **Now listening on http://localhost:8100** message you should see in the terminal window to open a browser and connect to the web application which is now running locally.
+Alternatively open the browser and navigate to http://localhost:8100

 You now have the start of your new AI assistant up and running and it should look something like this:

 !IMAGE[LAB330ScreenShot1.png](instructions261180/LAB330ScreenShot1.png)

-####Let’s see what the bot can (or can not) do:
+####Let’s see what the bot can (or can't) do:
 9. Click the **“Create New Chat”** button, this will start a new chat session.
 10. Now say hi by typing `Hi there` in the message box and clicking the send button.
-The chat bot will reply with the a brief introduction: “I am a really friendly chat bot and super happy to meet you…”
+The chat bot will reply with a brief introduction: “I am a really friendly chat bot and super happy to meet you…”

-No matter what you ask of it, its going to respond the same way.
-It’s now our job to fix that.
+No matter what you ask of it, it is going to respond the same way.
+It’s now your job to fix that.
 !IMAGE[LAB330ScreenShot2.png](instructions261180/LAB330ScreenShot2.png)

-11. Close the browser and shut down the service by pressing ctrl-C in the terminal window.
+11. Close the browser and shut down the service by pressing Ctrl+C in the terminal window.

-We are now ready to start build.
+We are now ready to start building.

 Let's connect our application to the Azure Open AI Service to generate more useful responses from an LLM and convert our chat bot into an AI assistant.

 ===
 # Making our AI assistant chat